-However, after several decades of use Passerelle was deemed structurally unsound and was consequently closed to the public.
+However, after several decades of use, Passerelle was deemed structurally unsound and was consequently closed to the public.

 In 2015, Passerelle was fully rebuilt using modern materials such as steel and wood.
 The new bridge maintains Passerelle’s original design elements, including its unique curved shape and intricate metallic structure.

 The Passerelle des Arts is a pedestrian bridge in Paris, France.
 It connects the Louvre Museum and the Institut de France.
 The bridge was built in 1989 as part of an urban renewal project called “Paris Rive Gauche.”
-In addition to being a tourist attraction, it has also become a popular place for locals to spend time together or enjoy a romantic evening stroll.
+In addition to being a tourist attraction, it has become a popular place for locals to spend time together or enjoy a romantic evening stroll.

 Table of Contents